sokennguyen/sokennguyen/README.md

 ### Hello there 👋 I'm Kien Nguyen
 - 💻 I've been coding for over 4 years
 - 🏆 I've taken part in competitive programming contests
-- 📚 I'm currently learning Go and HTMX
+- 🛠️ I'm currently building things with Next.js
 - 👨 More about me on [my website](https://nskien.xyz)